 - 1. Workforce Including risks associated with recruitment and retention. - 2.
 Patient Safety There is a risk to patient safety due to post Covid-19 recovery resulting in a backlog of planned care, significant pressure on emergency services and sub-optimal workforce skill mix or staffing ratios related to reduced availability of specific expert workforce groups or related to the need to provide care in a larger clinical footprint in relation to post Covid-19 recovery. - 3.
 Sustainable Culture Change Including risks that impact on the achievement of Health Board's goals set out in the Health Board Strategy, Shaping our Future Wellbeing (2018). - 4.
 Capital Assets Including risks associated with service continuity failures due to ageing infrastructure across Health Board sites. - 5.
-Delivery of 22/23 commitments within the IMTP Including risks linked to the provision of high-quality health services and achievement of our mission; Caring for People, Keeping People Well, and vision that a person's chance of leading a healthy life is the same wherever they live and whoever they are. - 6.
-Staff Wellbeing Including risks associated with staff exposure to psychological and physical distress both at home and in the workplace.
+Delivery of 22/23 commitments within the IMTP Including risks linked to the provision of high-quality health services and achievement of our mission; Caring for People, Keeping People Well, and vision that a person's chance of leading a healthy life is the same wherever they live and whoever they are.

-- 8. Financial sustainability including risks posed by the energy crisis and challenges to providing best value health care. - 9.
-Urgent and Emergency Care Including risks linked to achievement of the Welsh Government Six Goals for Urgent and Emergency Care. - 10.
-Maternity Including risks to the achievement of recommendations made within the Ockenden Review into maternity services. - 11.
+- 6. Staff Wellbeing Including risks associated with staff exposure to psychological and physical distress both at home and in the workplace. - 7.
+Exacerbation of Health Inequalities Including risks posed by existing health inequalities that have been compounded by Covid-19. - 8.
+Financial sustainability including risks posed by the energy crisis and challenges to providing best value health care. - Urgent and Emergency Care Including risks linked to achievement of the Welsh Government Six Goals for Urgent and Emergency Care. - Maternity Including risks to the achievement of recommendations made within the Ockenden Review into maternity services. - 11.
 Critical Care including patient safety risks linked to Critical Care capacity levels. - 12.
 Cancer Including risks to achievement of the Health Board's single cancer pathway standard to treat patients with a confirmed diagnosis of cancer within 62 days. - 13.
-Stroke Including risks associated with an increase in demand for stroke service post pandemic. - 14.
-Planned Care Including risks associated with achievement of waiting time standards and linked Ministerial Priorities. - 15.
-Digital Strategy and Road Map Including risks that may impact on achievement of the Health Board's five-year Digital Strategy for the period 2020-2025.
+Stroke Including risks associated with an increase in demand for stroke service post pandemic. - Planned Care Including risks associated with achievement of waiting time standards and linked Ministerial Priorities. - Digital Strategy and Road Map Including risks that may impact on achievement of the Health Board's five-year Digital Strategy for the period 2020-2025.